statsig-io/docs/docs/experiments-plus/monitor.md

   Potential reasons that caused crossover units:

-  1. if any exposure in the log stream shows up with reason BootstrapStableIDMismatch, that means you have generated the values for a different stableid.
+  1. if any exposure in the log stream shows up with reason `BootstrapStableIDMismatch`, that means you have generated the values for a different stableid.

   If you cannot root cause it, you can reach out to us on slack.